uwidia/Reliability-Aware-PFP/README.md

 chmod +x path_to_diamond_executable
 ```

-On Windows, `.exe` files do not use `chmod`.
-Place `diamond.exe` in the
+On Windows, place `diamond.exe` in the
-project root, unblock it if Windows marked the download as untrusted, and set
+project root and unblock it if Windows marked the download as untrusted, and set
 the executable path for the current PowerShell session:

 ```powershell